 The US National Comorbidity Survey came out in 1994, which matches the time-frame, said that lifetime incidence was 50%, while, just to confuse things, the seven-yearly British Adult Psychiatric Morbidity Survey began in 1993 and said 1 in 6 per week.
 (The 2014 version of that survey found the same figure.)

 And in the 1980s the Epidemiological Catchment Area (ECA) project found that 1 in 3 Americans suffered it in their lifetimes, while 1 in 5 do in any given six months.

 A 2001 World Health Organization report said 1 in 4 people in the world "will be affected by mental or neurological disorders at some point in their lives" – but that was based on the ECA.

 "Where did '1 in 4' come from?" wrote Neuroskeptic.
 "When I set out to write this post, I thought it would be fairly easy to find out, but having done a lot of digging, I genuinely don't know."

 Depending on which definition you use, "1 in 4" could be a fairly major overestimate or a fairly major underestimate.

-“As a measure of lifetime problems, it’s almost certainly too low,” Neuroskeptic tells BuzzFeed News.
-“The APMS shows 1 in 4 people are diagnosed with a psychiatric disorder.
+"As a measure of lifetime problems, it's almost certainly too low," Neuroskeptic tells BuzzFeed News.
+"The [NHS survey quoted above] shows 1 in 4 people are diagnosed with a psychiatric disorder.
 But it says that another 18% on top of that suffered a problem without being diagnosed.